dxw/contracts/agreements/general-cyber.md

 18. ### Whole agreement

-    1. With the exception of any framework agreement of which this agreement forms a part, this agreement and the order summaries that accompany it constitute the entire agreement between us with respect to the Project, and replaces any prior oral or written agreement which may exist.
+    1. With the exception of any framework agreement of which this agreement forms a part, this agreement and the order summaries that accompany it constitute the entire agreement between us with respect to the Work, and replaces any prior oral or written agreement which may exist.